-*- Mode:Python; indent-tabs-mode:nil; tab-width:4; encoding:utf-8 -*-

 [docs] def deleted(self):

-u"""Make a deleted ROPath"""
+"""Make a deleted ROPath"""

-deleted = self.out.append(u"deleted")
+deleted = self.out.append("deleted")

 assert not deleted.exists()

-deleted.difftype = u"deleted"
+deleted.difftype = "deleted"

 return deleted